 If you do not wish to receive cookies, you can set your browser not to accept them.
 For example, Internet Explorer can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector.)
 This will potentially have a negative impact upon the usability of many websites.

 Cyberseer uses third-party cookies on the website, provided by Google Analytics, to record anonymised information for the benefit of all web users.
 These cookies do not store any personal information about you.
-If you wish to view the cookies your browser has stored, you can do this through “Settings” options in your chosen browser.
+If you wish to view the cookies your browser has stored, you can do this through the “Settings” options in your chosen web browser.

 To learn more about cookies and how to manage them, visit AboutCookies.org